Evaluating Feature Attribution Methods in the Image Domain: Experimental Setup

 \subsection{Masking}

-Except for Infidelity and Impact Coverage, all metrics depend in some way on the \textit{masking} of pixels to remove information.
-When masking pixels, we try to replace the pixel value with some ``neutral'' value that is expected to remove the original information contained in the pixel.
+Except for Infidelity, Impact Coverage, and the Parameter Randomization test, all metrics depend in some way on the \textit{masking} of features to remove information.
+When masking features, we try to replace the feature value with some ``neutral'' value that is expected to remove the original information contained in the feature.
 However, the choice of this neutral value is not obvious \citep{Sturmfels2020}.
 We consider three options:

-\begin{itemize} \item \textbf{Dataset mean:} the first and simplest way of masking is by replacing the pixel with a constant zero value (in the case of color images, we do the same for each color channel).
-Since the data is $z$-normalized to have $\mu=0$ and $\sigma=1$, this is equivalent to changing the pixel into the average pixel value over the full dataset.
-The disadvantage here is that, if the pixel was already close to the average value, the value doesn't change much and the information might not be properly destroyed. \item \textbf{Uniform random:} To mitigate the problem of the constant masking value, we can also draw values from a random distribution.
-In our case, we use the standard uniform distribution $\mathcal{U}(0,1)$.
-This can help destroy spatial information if larger regions of the image need to be masked. \item \textbf{Blur:} A disadvantage of the previous two methods is their tendency to introduce high-frequency information in the data.
-This can push the data outside of the original data distribution, which can cause the model to give arbitrary outputs.
-To mitigate this problem, the pixels can instead be replaced by a blurred value, which is the average of its neighboring pixels.
-The size of this neighborhood can be expressed using the \textit{kernel size}.
-This technique has again the disadvantage that the information in the pixel might not be properly destroyed by blurring it. \end{itemize}
+\begin{itemize} \item \textbf{Dataset mean:} The first and simplest way of masking is by replacing the feature with a constant zero value (in the case of color images, we do the same for each color channel).
+Since the data is $z$-normalized to have $\mu=0$ and $\sigma=1$, this is equivalent to changing the feature into the average feature value over the training dataset.
+A disadvantage of this technique is that, if the original feature was already close to the average value, the value remains nearly unchanged after masking and the information might not be properly destroyed.
+Specifically for image data, masking out large regions with a constant value can preserve some of the spatial information in the image.
+Additionally, masking features with any constant value can introduce high-frequency artifacts to the image in question, driving the input away from the data manifold \citep{Fong2017}. \item \textbf{Uniform random:} To mitigate some of the problems of the dataset mean value, we can also draw values from a standard uniform distribution $\mathcal{U}(0,1)$.
+That way, masked out features are less likely to remain unchanged after masking, and spatial information is likely to be successfully destroyed if larger regions of the image need to be masked.
+However, using a uniform distribution to mask out features introduces even more adversarial high-frequency artifacts than using a constant dataset mean. \item \textbf{Blur:} To reduce the high-frequency artifact problem of the first two masking procedures, pixels can instead be masked out using blurring \citep{Fong2017}.
+We use the OpenCV normalized box filter \citep{opencv_library} with kernel size $k=0.5$ to produce a blurred version of the original image.
+Pixels are then masked out by replacing them by their blurred equivalents.
+Although this technique mitigates the high-frequency artifact problem, it again has the disadvantage that spatial information might not be completely destroyed after masking. \end{itemize}